artineering-io/flair-docs/flair/styles/library/hatching.md

 ## Style breakdown

-The Hatching shader style emulates hatched animation that traditionally uses fine, tightly-packed lines to depict shading on objects.
-The same shader style can also be used to emulate stippling when the [hatching length](#length) is set to 0 (zero).
+The hatching shader style emulates traditional hatching animation in 3D.
+While the hatching style contains tightly-packed lines to depict shading on objects, the same shader style can also be used to emulate stippling when the [hatching length](#length) is set to 0 (zero).

-The hatching shader style depends on a [custom material](/flair/materials/others#hatching-material), which can be assigned onto any poly object.
-This material generates 3D noise that is by default fractalized, maintaining its pixel size, disregarding the distance to the object.
+This shader style depends on a [custom material](/flair/materials/others#hatching-material), which can be assigned onto any poly object.
+The material generates 3D noise that can be fractalized, maintaining its pixel size, disregarding the distance to the object.
 That way the size and density of the noise is preserved--never becoming too small or too big.
 When the fractalized noise is stretched along the object's flow (curvature), stipples become hatches that follow the surface of the object.

+In this page, we only document global attributes specific to the hatching shader style.
+To learn more about other global attributes, please see the [globals node documentation](/flair/getting-started/globals).

 This style is still in early development.
 If you wish for us to refine it further for your production, please consider [working with us](https://artineering.io/agency) to polish the look exactly to your requirements and pipeline.
 {: .warning}

 ## Attributes

-A series of hatching and stippling attributes are provided within the [globals node](/flair/getting-started/globals/) to control and refine the hatching shader style.
+A series of hatching and stippling attributes are provided within the globals node to control and refine the hatching shader style.

 <figure class="aio-ui">
     <img src="/media/styles/hatching/style-attrs.png" alt="Style attributes">